librariesio/documentation/howwework.md

 ## Contributing to Libraries.io
-Thanks for considering conributing :heart: These guidelines outline how to contribute to the [Libraries.io](http://github.com/librariesio) project.
+Thanks for considering contributing :heart:.
+These guidelines outline how to contribute to the [Libraries.io](http://github.com/librariesio) project.

 ## Table of Contents
 [What is Libraries.io all about?](#whats-librariesio-about)